While the physical safety of workers is prioritised on construction sites, mental health is often overlooked, reports Claire Cameron

 Originally set up as a benevolent fund in 1956, the Lighthouse Club has since diversified and now provides financial assistance, welfare and wellbeing advice, as well as emotional and legal support to those working in construction.

-The dedicated industry charity has gone from strength-to-strength, raising more than £15 million, helping 16,000 families in the UK and Ireland and offering a “beacon of hope” to those who need it.
+The dedicated industry charity has gone from strength-to-strength, raising more than £15 million, helping 16,000 families in the UK and the UK and offering a “beacon of hope” to those who need it.

 “Mental health is an issue that can affect any of us and demands the same level of attention from our industry as physical health,” says Edward Hardy, chief executive of the Considerate Constructors Scheme, which says all employers should have systems in place to recognise issues within their workforce and a support structure for employees to offer help and guidance.